gloveboxes/Go-Serverless-with-Python-Azure-Functions-and-SignalR/README.md

 The Dashboard project contains the Static Website project.

 Follow the guide for [Static website hosting in Azure Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website?WT.mc_id=devto-blog-dglover).

+The page used for this sample is enviromon.html.
+Be sure to modify the "apiBaseUrl" url in the web page javascript to point your instance of the SignalR Azure Function.

 Copy the contents of the dashboard project to the static website.